aws-samples/aws-best-practices-for-xroad-security-servers/security.md

 from the AWS environment, provide your own key material that you keep a secure copy of outside AWS.
 Audit the use of encryption keys.
 Make sure that encryption is enabled by default.

-Enforce TLS for communications between Security Servers and consumer / producer information systems.
+Enforce mutual TLS for communications between Security Servers and consumer / producer information systems.
 Enable secure communication between Security Servers and the Security Server database cluster.
 Authenticate network communications, where possible.